Research Paper By Katharine Britt

 Coaching questions are asked to fill the gap between where the client is now (current reality) and what they want.
 The coaching conversation creates action or insight and that the client discovers they have choices.
 The coach uses questions to challenge and support the client.
 As Dave Ellis is quoted in Becoming a Professional Coach (Williams/Menendez 2007):

-“ Coaching gives clients the opportunity to think what they have not thought, say what they have not said, dream what they have not dreamt, and create what they have not created.”
+“ Coaching allows clients to think what they have not thought, say what they have not said, dream what they have not dreamt, and create what they have not created.”

 The coaching conversation is to move forward, not backward, for the client to become aware of current reality so they can respond not to react and to be able to see the options available to them.
 If a coach is asking questions that go back into the story and missing opportunities for questions that create forward momentum, the client may get repetitive and stay stuck.